Dragon Colors

 White dragons can be split into two symbolic groups: lunar-white and solar-white.

-A solar-white dragon would be imbued with the powers of light and the sun, a symbol of holiness and purity.
-It is likely that a solar-white dragon would be associated with a sun god or a powerful god of creation.
+Solar-white dragons are imbued with the power the sun, a symbol of holiness and purity.
+A solar-white dragon is associated with a sun god or a powerful god of creation.

-A lunar-white dragon would symbolize death, rebirth, and a dangerous and ferocious supernatural power.
-It is likely that a lunar-white dragon would be associated with a moon god, or even a mother goddess.
+A lunar-white dragon symbolizes death and rebirth.
+It embodies a dangerous and ferocious supernatural power, likely associated with a moon god or a mother goddess.

-In Chinese myth and folklore, a white dragon is an omen of death, a warning, and are associated with the direction south.
+In China, a white dragon is an omen of death, a warning.
+White dragons are associated with the direction south.

 All of the dragon graphics on this page were created by Donna Quinn.